|

 side of the isle as much as I disagree with them.
 But I would never intimidate

-anyone like that.
 Finally, I read what that idiot wrote about curb

 stomping liberals.
 I thought it was a terrible metaphor, and I'm ashamed to be